rmoustafa/Clean-Architecture-with-Architecture-components/README.md

 # Clean Architecture with Android Architecture components
-Android simple example shows how to use the clean architecture pattern with android architecture components
+Android simple example shows how to use the clean architecture pattern with android architecture components.

-This example contains two screens.
-One shows a list of customers retrieved from a remote server, then saves data in a local database for offline running.
+It retrieves remote data and persists it locally for offline mode.
+It contains only two Activities:-
+1- CustomersActivity: shows list of customers data.
-The second screen shows a resutarant tables map for customer reservation
+2- ReservationActivity: shows resutarant table map for customer reservation

 Clean Architecture
 -